badass-techie/Ujira/README.md

 npx hardhat run scripts/deploy.js
 ```

+5. Obtain the logged address of the deployed smart contract and add it to the .env file

-5. Call the functions in the smart contract
+6. Call the functions in the smart contract

 ```bash
 npx hardhat run scripts/calls.js